lambdakilo/lambdakilo/README.md

 ### Hiii~! <3
 I'm interested in strong copyleft, free software and open source, in that order.

-I write documentation, create issues and code small programs.
+I write documentation and create small programs.

-PGP fingerprint: `54A8 D3B9 3222 3204 9CFC 1591 3B2D 39B6 0BC1 A33D`

-PGP public key (ASCII): [public.pgp](https://raw.githubusercontent.com/akirataguchi115/akirataguchi115/refs/heads/main/public.pgp)

-Nostr public key: `npub1uasaxz2fpdj502dh44vnk9y4na8mn59fvemquqp92sq4ypetl2pquw49a2`

-Generally you can find me on many places with my full name Akira Taguchi.
+Generally you can find me on the internet with my full name.

 I also have a GitHub Sponsors page, but you are honestly much better off sponsoring other people working on great software projects.